When companies want to increase efficiency and run a lean company, many turn to value stream mapping.

 This week has been outstanding!
 Kim and Christi are an excellent cultural fit for our company, and they did an incredible job of facilitating our [Value Stream Mapping] Workshop.
 Honestly, I’ve participated in activities like this many times over the course of my career, and this was the best one ever!

 Creating a value stream map usually takes several weeks.
 It depends on how stasis your current processes are and the scope of the map.
-While the time investment may be intimidating, recruiting the right people for your project team can make the effort less taxing.
+While the time investment may be intimidating, recruiting the right project team members can make the effort less taxing.